nixworks/public/news/2006/01/29/index.md

 _Context: Al Jazeera, Ayman al-Zawahiri, Jill Carroll, bombing of Damadola_

 ### [ ABC World News Tonight co-anchor Bob Woodruff and cameraman Doug Vogt are seriously injured by an improvised explosive device near Taji, Iraq. ](/news/2006/01/29/abc-world-news-tonight-co-anchor-bob-woodruff-and-cameraman-doug-vogt-are-seriously-injured-by-an-improvised-explosive-device-near-taji-ir.md)
 &quot;World News Tonight&quot; co-anchor Bob Woodruff and cameraman Doug Vogt are recovering from injuries suffered when their convoy was hit by an improvised explosive devise in Iraq today.
-They remain in serious but stable condition following surgery at a U.S. military hospital in Iraq and will be treated...
+They remain in serious but stable condition following surgery at a U.S. military hospital in Iraq and will be...

 ### [ Tarja Halonen is re-elected in the second round of the Finnish presidential election with 51.8% of the votes, defeating the other candidate Sauli Niinist. ](/news/2006/01/29/tarja-halonen-is-re-elected-in-the-second-round-of-the-finnish-presidential-election-with-51-8-of-the-votes-defeating-the-other-candidate.md)
 _Context: Finnish presidential election, Sauli Niinisto, Tarja Halonen_